 The Wandering Swordsmen is a battle facilitation organization dedicated to the improvement of full-contact combat culture.
 Our goal is to provide quality services and items for fighters both locally and at far-ranging festivals so that we can help strengthen the culture of battling all across the country.
 We believe that this culture is not only a ton of fun to be a part of, but that it teaches people incredibly helpful skills and gives them highly valuable experiences.
 Our dream is to be able to travel the country and help people everywhere have these experiences and learn these skills, and to help them build strong communities that perpetuate those efforts.

-“Swordsman or Swordsmen?” -When I first started this project, I thought of it as something that I would do alone and take with me all over the country in my travels, and thus named it “The Wandering Swordsman” because that’s what I wanted to be.
+“Swordsman or Swordsmen?” -When I first started this project, I thought of it as something that I would do alone and take with me while traveling all over the country, and thus named it “The Wandering Swordsman” because that’s what I wanted to be.
 But as it grew and became a business, I realized that it was about so much more than just me.
 I have had so much vital help from so many people, so it didn’t feel right to call it something that insinuated that it was all about me anymore.
-Thus I decided to officially name the business “The Wandering Swordsmen” to reflect the inclusion of all the men, women, children, and others that have helped make it into what it is now!
+Thus I decided to officially name the business “The Wandering Swordsmen” to reflect the inclusion of all the people that have helped make it into what it is now!
 I still have a number of different amazing things that say “Swordsman” on them though, such as the hand carved wooden sign that is in the heading photo of the website, or my vinyl sign that I use on the booth.
 Both of these items were gifts from people who were incredibly helpful in getting this business started, and are still very useful, so I choose to continue to use them even though they technically have a slight typo!